Little Fluffy Clouds: Samples

 "Little Fluffy Clouds" makes extensive use of clips from an interview by Carl Arrington with American singer Rickie Lee Jones in which she recalls picturesque images of her childhood.
 The theory that the samples come from a conversation between Jones and LeVar Burton on the children's television program Reading Rainbow is incorrect.
 Instead, the samples come from a CD of interviews with Rickie Lee Jones included with the box set promoting Jones' album Flying Cowboys.
-The interviewer is not credited on the recording or in the boxed set's liner notes but is identified as Carl Arrington in the box set's cover letter.
+The interviewer is not credited on the recording or in the boxed set's liner notes, but is identified as Carl Arrington in the box set's cover letter.
+The entire spoken excerpt is played at the song’s beginning, and shorter segments of Jones’s voice are integrated throughout as a motif:

 Arrington: "What were the skies like when you were young?"

 Jones: "They went on forever — They — When I w— We lived in Arizona, and the skies always had little fluffy clouds in 'em, and, uh... they were long... and clear and... there were lots of stars at night.
 And, uh, when it would rain, it would all turn — it— They were beautiful, the most beautiful skies as a matter of fact.
 Um, the sunsets were purple and red and yellow and on fire, and the clouds would catch the colours everywhere.
 That's uh, neat 'cause I used to look at them all the time, when I was little.
 You don't see that.
 You might still see them in the desert."

 Jones' record company initially sued Big Life over the unauthorized use of her voice.
 Eventually, a settlement was reached out of court for an undisclosed sum of money for the use of her voice on the Orb's recording.
 In 2016, Paterson said the record company paid $5,000 to use the sample.
 Asked about the sample in an interview years later, Jones referred to the Orb as "those fuckers."